Real-Time Analytics Explained

 Real-time analytics explained

 The ever-increasing expectation of application users is to analyze data in real time.
-Users don’t want to leave their application to analyze data, wait seconds for analytics to load or make decisions on minutes or hours old data.
-Applications are collecting data in real time- data from machines, user interactions, operational data- and users want to use it.
+Users don’t want to leave their application to analyze data, wait seconds for analytics to load or make decisions on data that is minutes or hours old.
+The reality is, applications are constantly collecting real-time data from machines, user interactions, and operational infrastructure and users want access to it immediately.

 Until recently, real-time analytics has been challenging to deliver at the speed and scale required of applications.
 Only a limited number of time critical use cases adopted real-time analytics as it was a time-consuming, expensive development endeavour.
 The growth in real-time data and the cloud has meant that real-time analytics is now within reach of even lean engineering teams.

 Applications are rapidly expanding their real-time analytics capabilities.
 In the security software space, an increasing number of solutions use machine learning to detect vulnerabilities and interactive search and analytics to assess and mitigate risk.
 In the logistics space, real-time analytics is providing end-to-end visibility to suppliers and customers to enhance shipment tracking, route optimization and downstream initiatives.
 Across applications, real-time analytics is enhancing productivity, decision-making and the user experience.